NTNU-IHB/FMI4j/README.md

 In order to run the tests, a system variable named __TEST_FMUs__ must be present on your system.
 This variable should point to the location of the content found [here](https://github.com/markaren/TEST_FMUs).

+To get started head over to the [Wiki](https://github.com/SFI-Mechatronics/FMI4j/wiki)!